CarsonDavis/CarsonDavis.github.io/_posts/2024-06-15-goto_recipes.md

 ## Overview
 This post attempts to gather some of my most frequently made or most impressive recipes in one place.
 It's still a work in progress, but the recipes listed are complete and ready to be made.

+If you are looking for a more complete list, I also keep a [cooking instagram](https://www.instagram.com/carsons_cooking) where I post all my artsy fartsy cooking photos.
+Typically if the recipe was any good, it'll be posted in the description.
+Meanwhile, this page will focus on long-form recipes with too many details.

 ## Recipes
 - [Kumar’s Butter Chicken](#kumars-butter-chicken)
 - [Roast Beef Sandwich](#roast-beef-sandwich)